ChenSunMac/ChenSunMac.github.io/_pages/openings.md

   - /openings/
 toc: true
 classes: wide
-last_modified_at: 2025-01-08T11:59:26-04:00
+last_modified_at: 2025-11-08T11:59:26-04:00
 ---

 I welcome strong candidates at postdoctoral, graduate, and undergraduate levels.
 Postdoc openings are dependent on potentially positive funding decisions on a yearly basis.
 You will receive a reply if your background is a fit for following topics:

-- multimodal scene representation for safe autonomy
+- World Models for Safety-Critical Embodied-AI
-- safe planning and control at interactive and dynamic environment, especially for driving
+- Safe Planning and Control at Interactive Environment
-- intelligent and safe warehouse robotic fleet management
+- Provably-Safe Coordination of Robotic/Vehicle Fleets

 Please submit your application here: [Join us](https://forms.gle/gQbw62Gc887sGXi99){: .btn .btn--success}